 My coat can be either short or long, but both still have the same resilience and silkiness that is typical of my breed.
 As for my tail, it must be short, articulated and thick.
 It is not uncommon to see curls and kinks in it as well.

-Although I may have the appearance of a wild cat, I am actually a gentle giant.
+Although I may have the appearance of a wild cat, Highlander cats are actually gentle giants.
 My ears are hugely indicative of my personality, since fanciers share that my disposition is more of a clown than a savage feline.
 Playing, showing off crazy antics and good old goofing around are at the top of my daily checklist.

 I love company and will let my human companions know that I’m up for play as soon as they arrive.
 I’ll even rush to greet people at the doorstep to initiate a game of tag or simply exhibit how high I can jump.

-Unlike other cat breeds that can be a bit aloof, I am very sociable and like to mingle with other pets.
+Unlike other cat breeds that can be a bit aloof, Highlanders are very sociable and like to mingle with other pets.
 I also don’t have difficulty adjusting to new people and environments.

 Oh, and I’m safe to keep around younger children since I m very patient and not prone to use my claws when startled or handled roughly.